Tollcross, Glasgow: Tollcross Park and Winter Gardens

 Tollcross House was built in 1848 for James Dunlop, who was one of the owners of the Clyde Iron Works.
 David Bryce and William Burn were the architects and the building replaced a substantial house that the original owners of the estate, the Corbets, had occupied.
 In 1897 the house, now within the centre of the public park, became a Children's Museum and was converted into flats in 1989, then as accommodation for the elderly in 2003.

 Tollcross Park occupies an area of 37 ha between Shettleston and Tollcross.
 It opened in 1897, having been purchased by Glasgow Corporation from the Dunlop family.
 In 2008, Tollcross was voted the best park in Scotland with its children's farm based around the former main lodge building at its eastern side, the rose garden in the southern section (set out in 1986, which holds annual cultivation trials) playing fields in the north part and a secret garden area.

 The interior of Tollcross Winter Garden in 2006.

 The Winter Gardens complex in 2009 prior to storm damage.

 The Tollcross conservatories were originally erected in 1870 at Redholm in Ardrossan, North Ayrshire.
 Baillie A.G.
 MacDonald of Redholm gifted them to the Glasgow Corporation in 1898 as a gesture to commemorate his links with the area.
 They were carefully dismantled and re-erected at their present-day site.
 The Tollcross cast-iron Victorian conservatory (NS 63659 63721), is a B-Listed structure, known as the 'Winter Gardens'.
 It is Latin-cross shaped in layout, has two semicircular ends and is crowned with a dome.
 The scrolled cast iron buttresses are a notable feature.

 The conservatory suffered storm damage in December 2010 and January 2011.
 The conservatory and associated building have been closed since that time.
 The Winter Gardens are on the 'register of buildings at risk in Scotland'.

 The Winter Gardens underwent a £1.9 million refurbishment between 1998 and 2000 carried out by a partnership of the Heritage Lottery Fund, Historic Environment Scotland and Glasgow City Council.
 A tent-like extension was built that housed a cafe, toilets, etc. and after being closed for fourteen years the Winter Gardens were opened again in November 2000.

 In 1997, the East End Leisure Centre in Tollcross Park became a feature of the area, featuring an Olympic-sized swimming pool which is used by the City of Glasgow Swim Team.
 It was renamed as the Tollcross International Swimming Centre and renovated to serve as the swimming venue of the 2014 Commonwealth Games held in the city.

+A "Secret Garden" is present near the Winter Gardens, accessible through a hidden gate.
+This was built as a calm spot in the park that not many people know about.

+The park is home to multiple different memorials that praise influential figures in the community.
+These can be found in the form of benches, QR codes and headstones.